emildosen/beacon/docs/azure-deployment.md

 2. Verify the function has run at least once (check **Monitor** in the function)
 3. Ensure admin consent was granted for client tenants

+### Admin portal shows "Access denied"

+If you can't access the admin portal:

+1. Verify you've granted admin consent for the SPA app (`spaAdminConsentUrl`)
+2. Confirm your user is a member of the admin group ("Beacon Admins")
+3. Sign out and sign back in to refresh your token

+### Admin portal not loading

+If the Static Web App shows an error:

+1. Check the Static Web App deployment status in Azure Portal → Static Web Apps → Deployment history
+2. The GitHub integration may need to sync - wait a few minutes after initial deployment
+3. Verify the repository is accessible at https://github.com/emildosen/beacon

 ## Updating Beacon

 To update to the latest version: